We define these dinghies as those designed and built before 1965 which are not already covered by the Vintage classification.

 Best examples would include any Fairey Marine built dinghy, all the Merlin Rockets beyond about No 500 and glued Nat 12s and all the Ply hard chine designs of Proctor and Holt and many other designers of the early 60s.

-Fairey Marine spent the 50s and 60s making the highest quality mass-produced wooden hulls ever and here are two fine examples; a 1965 Jollyboat – J332 and a 1963 Firefly F2942.
+Fairey Marine spent the 50s and 60s making the highest quality mass-produced wooden hulls ever and here is a fine example; a 1963 Firefly F2942.

-On the right is a Fairey Finn made in 1963 sailing with an original Bruder wooden mast……great boat!
+On the left is a Fairey Finn made in 1963 sailing with an original Bruder wooden mast……great boat!